Bruce joined our little flock as an adult rescued 3-toed box turtle.

 Bruce has no concept of “toys.”
 But he does love to dig and climb and swim and explore.
 So his toys are his plants and swimming pool and the natural wood logs I arrange for him to climb and sit on and all the dirt and mulch he burrows in.

 Bruce’s favorite weather is my least favorite weather – hot, humid, just before or after a big storm.
-That is when the hunting is best in the outdoor play area. 🙂
+That is when the hunting is best in the outdoor play area and so he always gets first dibs under these conditions. 🙂